pita bread:

 Notes:

 Whole wheat flour can turn rancid within three weeks of being milled because the oil present in the wheat germ is exposed to air as soon as the kernel is ground.
 The best way to avoid the rancidity is to grind your own wheat kernels just before using the flour.
 That requires a grinder and a supply of wheat kernels.
 If you do buy commercially milled whole wheat, such as the King Arthur or Bob’s Red Mill brands, the best way to avoid rancidity is to store it in your freezer or to use it quickly.
 King Arthur Whole Wheat Flour has a date of production on top of the bag.
 It also has a use-by date, which is overly generous.
-Bob didn’t see a production date on the Bob’s Red Mill Whole Wheat flour bags.
+I didn’t see a production date on the Bob’s Red Mill Whole Wheat flour bags.

 The time needed for baking any bread is very sensitive to the actual temperature in your oven.
 Oven temperature settings are notoriously unreliable because oven manufacturers do not spend much money on their thermometers.